 Heat a little oil in the frying pan and place the Frozen Chicken Hariyali Kababs in it.
-Cook the Kababs by intermittent turning for 8 to 9 minutes, till surface colour is golden brown and achieves a minimum temperature of 75 degrees centigrade.
+Cook the Kababs by intermittent turning for 8 to 9 minutes, till surface colour is golden brown and achieve a minimum product temperature of 75 degrees centigrade.
 The product can also be cooked in an oven or a griller.
 Serve hot with spicy mint chutney / tomato ketchup / onion and lemon slice.